Jersplivy/silver-octo-computing-machine/README.md

 ![](Images/docker_ps_output.png)

 ### Target Machines & Beats

 This ELK server is configured to monitor the following machines:
 -10.0.0.7
 -10.0.0.8

 We have installed the following Beats on these machines:

 - filebeat
 -metricbeat

 These Beats allow us to collect the following information from each machine:

 - Filebeat will collect change logs of files on the system while metric beat gathers system metrics.

 ### Using the Playbook

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

 - Copy the config file to ansible container.
 - Update the ansible config file to include the ip addresses of the desired machines
-- Run the playbook, and navigate to http://40.122.120.185:5601/app/kibana#/home to check that the installation worked as expected.
+- Run the playbook, and navigate to <http://40.122.120.185:5601/app/kibana#/home> to check that the installation worked as expected.

-###The following script can be run in BASH to gather critical system information.
-These files are stored in the Linux directory above.
+### The following script can be run in BASH to gather critical system information.
+These files are stored in the Linux directory above

 -sys_info.sh